Distal Radius Fracture

 - Avoid placing your splint in the sun, in a closed car, near/on a heater or in hot water.
 Heat can alter the shape of your splint causing it to fit incorrectly and lose its shape.

 - Your splint can be washed in cold, soapy water daily and towelled dry.

 - Please do not attempt to adjust your splint.
 Contact your therapist if any adjustments are necessary.

 - Please contact your therapist if you experience pain, skin irritation, pressure, swelling, pins and needles, changes in skin colour or temperature.

-You are required to perform a series of exercises to prevent joint stiffness and muscle shortening.
+Your therapist will advise you if you are required to complete the exercises shown above.
+These exercises may help to prevent joint stiffness and muscle shortening.
 It is important that you perform these exercises within your pain limits.